Prometheus-X-association/lrs-gateway/docs/design-document.md

 **Key functionalities:**

-- export learning traces from LMS to PLRS (in LMS frontend)
+- reception of learning traces into the PLRS (action of an external source)

 - import learning traces from LMS to PLRS (in PLRS frontend)